vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/routes/strategies/putaway.rst

 =======================

 A good warehouse implementation makes sure that products automatically move to their appropriate destination location.
-To make that process easier, Odoo uses *Putaway Rules*.
+To make that process easier, Leansoft uses *Putaway Rules*.
 Putaway is the process of taking products from the received shipments and putting them into the appropriate location.